burtontanner/cron-mysql-backup/readme.md

 $ npm install --save cron-mysql-backup
 ```

-You will need a gmail account to send emails from.
+You will need a sendgrid account to send emails from.

-I wouldn't use your personal account.

-After creating an account Go to : https://www.google.com/settings/security/lesssecureapps

-Set the Access for less secure apps setting to Enabled (also why you shouldn't use a personal account)

 ## Usage